weizheng1910/linkdr/reflections.md

 #### WebSockets

 This is where WebSockets come in.
 It establishes a **persistent** **bi-directional** connection between the client and the server,
-By subscribing to a channel, a client will be able to get the latest state of the processes.
+By subscribing to the designated channel, any client will be able to get the latest state of the processes.

 ## Chatroom